 In late 2018 the investigator, Eileen Siddins, interviewed students for 30-60 mins.
 Questions asked during these individual interviews encouraged discussion about how student’s experiences at university can influence their wellbeing, and ways to support their mental health and wellbeing during their degree.

-This research focuses on art students who are completing an Australian undergraduate degree, majoring in one or more of the disciplines listed below:
+This research focussed on art students who were completing an Australian undergraduate degree, majoring in one or more of the disciplines listed below: